IgniteUI/igniteui-docfx/en/components/date_time_editor.md

 #### In Angular Forms
 The Date Time Editor Directive supports all of the form directives from the core FormsModule [NgModel](https://angular.io/api/forms/NgModel) and [ReactiveFormsModule](https://angular.io/api/forms/ReactiveFormsModule) (FormControl, FormGroup, etc.).
 This also includes the [Forms Validators](https://angular.io/api/forms/Validators) functions.
 The following example illustrates the use of the `required` validator in a Template-driven Form.

-> Note: If needed, one can revert back to a valid state by handling `validationFailed` event and changing the `newValue` property of the available arguments.
+> Note: If needed, you can revert back to a valid state by handling the `validationFailed` event and changing the `newValue` property of the available arguments.

 Template-driven form example:
 ```html